 The amount of data that is being generated across the life sciences has grown exponentially in recent years.
-By 2020 it is estimated that the biological data will be generated at a million times its current rate.
+In 2015 it was estimated that the amount of genomic data produced will double every seven months (Stephens et al. 2017).

 To be able to effectively and efficiently manage and use all this data, and translate it into impactful research that will help meet current global challenge is a huge task and not one that can be tackled by a single institution or even country.
 Instead it requires cooperation across countries and organisational and discipline boundaries.